Imari Tones is a rock band from Japan.

 In 2012, they joined The Extreme Tour, a Christian missionary tour in USA, and played free shows for kids around North West region.
 They played at churches, skateparks, schools, juvenile detention center, as well as X-Fest in Stevenson WA and Nuart Block Party in Moscow ID, where they opened for a Grammy nominated band After Edmund.
 Imari Tones became the first Japanese band ever to join The Extreme Tour.

 In 2013, they brought The Extreme Tour to Japan for the first time.
-They toured in Japan with other Christian bands from USA&Canada.
+They toured in Japan with other Christian bands from USA, Canada and Chile.
 Since then they have led The Extreme Tour Japan for 4 years in a row (2013-2016) and played so many places in Japan.
 The Extreme Tour Japan visited places like Miyagi, Fukushima, Aichi, Mie, Hiroshima, Kagawa, Chiba, not to mention Tokyo and Yokohama region.